Web Resources

 Public Transit Agency Fleets

-The public transit bus fleet rule was adopted in February 2000 and modified on several later occasions [CCR Title 13, Section 1956.2].
-The regulation applies to urban buses, defined as vehicles powered by heavy heavy-duty diesel engines, capable of carrying 15 or more passengers, and intended primarily for inter-city operation.
-Under the rule, California fleet operators have to choose between a “diesel path” and an “alternative fuel path” for their future urban bus procurements.
-The alternative fuel path requires that 85% of buses purchased or leased each year through MY 2015 are fueled by alternative fuels.
-Transit operators who stay on the diesel path can purchase diesel fueled buses, but are required to follow a more aggressive emission reduction schedule.
-When the regulation is fully implemented, buses on both paths will produce the same near-zero emission levels.
+The public transit bus fleet rule adopted in February 2000 [CCR 13, 1956.2] applied to urban buses powered by heavy heavy-duty diesel engines, capable of carrying 15 or more passengers, and intended primarily for inter-city operation.
+Under the rule, California fleet operators had to choose between a “diesel path”; and an “alternative fuel path”; for their future urban bus procurements.
+The alternative fuel path required that 85% of buses purchased or leased each year through MY 2015 were fueled by alternative fuels.
+Transit operators who stayed on the diesel path could purchase diesel fueled buses but were required to follow a more aggressive emission reduction schedule.

-The regulation provides numerous detailed provisions and schedules, which can be summarized as follows:
+The regulation provided numerous detailed provisions and schedules, which can be summarized as follows:

 Solid Waste Collection Vehicles

-The rule “Diesel Particulate Matter Control Measure for On-Road Heavy-Duty Residential and Commercial Solid Waste Collection Vehicles” was adopted in September 2003 and became effective on 20 July 2004 [CCR Title 13, Section 2020-2021].
-The regulation covers MY 1960-2006 engine on-road diesel-fueled heavy-duty residential and commercial solid waste collection vehicles with a GVW rating over 14,000 lbs.
-The implementation schedule starts in 2004 and continues through 2011.
-The regulation applies to garbage truck owners, as well as to municipalities that contract waste collection services.
+The rule “Diesel Particulate Matter Control Measure for On-Road Heavy-Duty Residential and Commercial Solid Waste Collection Vehicles” was adopted in September 2003 and became effective on 20 July 2004 [CCR 13, 2020-2021].
+The regulation covered MY 1960-2006 engine on-road diesel-fueled heavy-duty residential and commercial solid waste collection vehicles with a GVW rating over 14,000 lbs.
+The implementation schedule started in 2004 and continued through 2011.

-The rule requires that the “best available control technology” is implemented according to a specified schedule.
-Three best available control technology options are available to truck owners:
+The rule required that the “best available control technology” be implemented according to a specified schedule.
+Three best available control technology options were available to truck owners:

 Idling Regulations & APSs